-Ric folded his arms over his chest, no longer looking like the sweet, unappreciated wolf she always thought of him and replied, -Blayne's name was sold.
+Ric folded his arms over his chest, no longer looking like the sweet, unappreciated wolf she always thought of him and replied, "Blayne's name was sold.
 For the pit fights."
 "Sold?"
 Gwen tried desperately to understand all this secret agent bullshit.
 "You mean so she could be taken?"
 "Right.
 Dee-Ann's been watching her to protect her."
 "That's a lie," Lock growled.
 "I know Dee-Ann.
 She's nobody's babysitter.
 You've been using Blayne as bait, haven't you?"
 She knew what Lock said was true when Ric didn't bother denying it.
 But Lock snapped, not surprising since a lot of his time in the Marines was spent playing the bait for the rich fuckers who hunted their kind.
 Lock's grizzly hump began to expand as he grabbed Ric by his leather jacket and lifted the wolf from the ground.
-"Haven 't you? " he roared, and the wolf snarled, lips pulling back to reveal two-inch-long fangs.
-"Stop it! " Gwen yelled, slamming her body into Lock's.
+"Haven't you?" he roared, and the wolf snarled, lips pulling back to reveal two-inch-long fangs.
+"Stop it!"
+Gwen yelled, slamming her body into Lock's.
 "Stop it right now!"
 When the two didn't move, she said, "Put him down!"
 Lock did, dropping the wolf.
 Ric landed without a stumble, and Gwen stepped between the two, facing Ric.
 "Did you tell any of this to Blayne?" she asked him.
 "No. It was decided that it was best if we didn't."
-Gwen briefly closed her eyes.
+146 Gwen briefly closed her eyes.
 "No, Ric.
 That was not best.
 Not with a wolfdog.
 And not with Blayne Thorpe."
 "We've got her protected."
 "Dee-Ann's with her Pack tonight," Lock said.

 "We have someone else covering her tonight."
 Lock sniffed.
 "Trainees."
 "You put trainees on Blayne?"
 This was getting worse, and Gwen quickly dug into her jeans to retrieve her cell phone.
 "She'll be fine.
 It's not like they're fresh out of high school, Gwen."
 "You guys don't understand," she said.
 "You think you know Blayne..."
 Gwen again shook her head and speed-dialed Blayne's cell.
-She did it two more times, knowing her friend's phone always ended tip at the bottom of her bag.
+She did it two more times, knowing her friend's phone always ended up at the bottom of her bag.
 But after the third time of not answering, Gwen knew it was time to worry.
+"Well?"
+Lock asked.

+"She's not answering."
+"That doesn't mean-" "You don't know Blayne!" she yelled in Ric's face.
+She paced away from the men.
+"You don't know her at all."
 Christ, they were in so much trouble.
 Somehow, someway, they'd lost that damn wolfdog.
 Dee-Ann, also referred to around the Group office as "That Bitch" was going to have their collective asses for this.
 It would be especially hard to explain away considering Bo Novikov's truck was the size of a small tank and really hard to miss.
 But they got caught in New York traffic.
 It wasn't their fault!
 "Turn here," she told Tommy.
 He did, and after less than a mile, he pulled to a stop.
 "Fuck."
 Gemma got out of the car.
 She pulled her weapon from the holster and quickly advanced to a damaged van and a full-human missing part of his head.
 "This one got off a shot," Tommy told her.